What is Tooth Extraction?

 Pathologic lesions : When a tooth is connected with pathologic lesions like the odontogenic cyst involved with a tooth, a complete clean-up of the cyst requires tooth removal.

-Impacted teeth : Impacted teeth cause pain and other complication that required tooth removal.
+Impacted teeth : Impacted teeth cause pain and other complications that require tooth removal.
 For example, if an Impacted third molar tooth movement causes pain, then its removal becomes necessary in most cases to relieve pain.

 Malpositioned tooth : When such tooth causes trauma to tooth soft tissues and adjacent tooth, and cannot be corrected with orthodontic treatment.